patriciogonzalezvivo/eyeo16/README.md

 2013 - Visual Systems for CLOUDS Documentary

 Note:
 Other unexpected things happened...
-James and Jonathan invite me to collaborate in CLOUDS doing some visual systems... and during we were doing interviews I meet Jen.
+James and Jonathan invite me to collaborate in CLOUDS doing some visual systems... and during the interviews, just because Zack talk about to her, I meet Jen.

 --